Pleb5/satshoot/EVENT_STRUCTURE.md

         ["pricing_history", JSON.stringify(old_amount_pricing), JSON.stringify(old_amount_pricing), <change_timestamp>],
         // ... more pricing history entries as pricing changes occur

-        // If a Freelancer is ready to fullfill a Freelance Order he SHOULD set this.
+        // If a Freelancer is ready to fulfill a Freelance Order, they SHOULD set this.
         // Multiple a-tags mean that this Service has been sold multiple times ["a", "32766:<hex pubkey of Client1>:<Freelance Order d-tag>", <acceptance_timestamp>], ["a", "32766:<hex pubkey of Client2>:<Freelance Order d-tag>", <acceptance_timestamp>],